How can your small association address member and regulatory demands for data security? Multi-factor authentication will get you a big step closer.

 Protect data with password best practices

-YourMembership follows password best practices such as using password standards that require uppercase, lowercase, number symbol, and must not match the previous password.
+In addition to MFA, YourMembership follows password best practices such as using password standards that require uppercase, lowercase, number, symbol, and must not match the previous password.
 Also, rotate every 90 days and an encrypted and salted password for heightened security.

 Learn more about how YourMembership helps you keep your member data safe while providing a great member experience.
 Explore YourMembership AMS